okyere/excel-data-collection/README.md

 # excel-data-collection
-This flask application allows an admin to collect data from excel workbooks onto a database.
+This flask application allows an admin to collect data in Excel worksheets from onto a database.
 The admin needs to define the table, its column, and data types (Text, Number, Date).
 These data types will be validated before attempting to write to the database table.

 ## Setup
 ### Get Postgresql database up